abeyer2/Raindrops/README.md

 =========
 Description
 =========
 Raindrops will be falling from the sky at certain intervals.
 A catcher will catch the falling raindrops.
 For every caught raindrop the score will increase by one.
 If three raindrops are not caught, the game will be over.
+If 50 raindrops are caught, the player wins the game.

 Steps to Make the Game
 ======================